Astronaut: Duration and distance milestones

-438 days is the longest time spent in space, by Russian Valeri Polyakov.
+The longest time spent in space was by Russian Valeri Polyakov, who spent 438 days there.

 As of 2006, the most spaceflights by an individual astronaut is seven, a record held by both Jerry L. Ross and Franklin Chang-Diaz.
 The farthest distance from Earth an astronaut has traveled was 401056 km, when Jim Lovell, Jack Swigert, and Fred Haise went around the Moon during the Apollo 13 emergency.

 Civilian and non-government milestones

 The first civilian in space was Valentina Tereshkova aboard Vostok 6 (she also became the first woman in space on that mission).

 Tereshkova was only honorarily inducted into the USSR's Air Force, which did not accept female pilots at that time.
 A month later, Joseph Albert Walker became the first American civilian in space when his X-15 Flight 90 crossed the 100 km line, qualifying him by the international definition of spaceflight.
 Walker had joined the US Army Air Force but was not a member during his flight.

 The first people in space who had never been a member of any country's armed forces were both Konstantin Feoktistov and Boris Yegorov aboard Voskhod 1.

 The first non-governmental space traveler was Byron K. Lichtenberg, a researcher from the Massachusetts Institute of Technology who flew on STS-9 in 1983.
 In December 1990, Toyohiro Akiyama became the first paying space traveler and the first journalist in space for Tokyo Broadcasting System, a visit to Mir as part of an estimated $12 million (USD) deal with a Japanese TV station, although at the time, the term used to refer to Akiyama was "Research Cosmonaut".
 Akiyama suffered severe space sickness during his mission, which affected his productivity.

 The first self-funded space tourist was Dennis Tito on board the Russian spacecraft Soyuz TM-3 on 28 April 2001.